dobin/ffw/docs/tutorial-sample-project.md

 This tutorial will show how to setup the fuzzing for the provided `vulnserver` target.

-## Create directory structure

-Create a copy of the template directory for the software you want to test, in this case vulnserver:
+It is part of FFW:
 ```
 $ cd ffw/
 $ cd vulnserver/
 ```

+## Create directory structure

 The directory `vulnserver` will be our working directory from now on.
 It will contain the file `config.py`, and the directories `corpus/`, `bin/`, `crashes/`, `verified/`, and `temp/`.

-## Create requirements

 To create the necessary folder structure, just call `make`:
 ```